silmish/compare-pathfinders-tiralabra/documents/weekreport3.md

 ### Version 2 of Dijkstra’s

-Dijkstra's algorithm has been changed into using .map files from movingai, instead of reading pixels from images.
-This should make the program also faster as the the only need to generate image/pixels are to draw path.
-Algorithm is now working also as it should for wanted solution.
-Some datastructures are still needed to be refactored.
+Changed Dijkstra into using .map files containing ASCII characters, instead of image pixels.
+This should make the program more efficient as there are few less image drawings needed.
+The algorithm also changed a bit, and now utilizes predecessor, visited and distance arrays, instead of lists.
+Algorithm now works as it should and is able to give out the path information also.

-### Generated a filehandler
+### GUI

-The filehandler reads .map files and generates a character array of it.
-This data can be used to read possible paths and generate vertexes.
+The program now has a GUI, where you can choose which algorithm you want to use and set start/end points.
+After pressing the start button it shows distance between the two points and also draws the path on the map layout.

 ### Refactoring and lack of tests

-As had to refactor the data structures and the algorithm, won't be generating any unit tests yet.
-Tests and javadoc will be included only next week due to this set back.
+The code requires a bit of refactoring still, this will be dealt with during the coming week partially and rest later on.
+As I had to rebuild the algorithm and wanted to focus on getting the graphical part to work, the refactoring and unit testing will be added later on.

 ### Next week

-As had few setbacks in the last week due to refactoring Dijkstra's and creating new data reading logic, the coming week will be used to finalize Dijkstra.
-This means generating unit tests, javadoc and also adding a GUI for the program.
-This will be done now so that can focus purely on JPS after coming week and have everything else already done.
+Next week will be mainly focusing on JPS and getting this initiated.
+Will partially use my time on refactoring and cleaning the Dijkstra/GUI code.